Anomalous bunching of nearly indistinguishable bosons: Conclusion

-Despite the existence of several kinds of anomalous bunching phenomena as found in this work as well as Ref.~\cite{bosonbunching}, we believe that multimode bunching probabilities can be useful quantities to measure experimentally as witnesses of particle indistinguishability in many practical scenarios.
-Hence, we hope our work will inspire new research towards clarifying in which physical situations the observation of multimode bunching qualifies as a faithful indistinguishability witness.
+As a final note and despite the existence of several kinds of anomalous bunching phenomena as found in this work as well as Refs.~\cite{shchesnovich2016permanent,bosonbunching}, we believe that multimode bunching probabilities can be useful quantities to measure as experimental witnesses of particle indistinguishability in many practical scenarios.
+Hence, we hope our work will inspire new research toward clarifying in which physical situations the observation of multimode bunching qualifies as a faithful indistinguishability witness.